 And now it is our turn to face change and move forward together in faith.

-In the meantime, we continue to build towards greater community use for our centres with the development of Craigsbank as an arts centre and venue and East Craigs with a community cafe.
-And we delight in the growing interest in Forest Church.
+In addition, we continue to build towards greater community use for our centres with the development of Craigsbank as an arts centre and venue and East Craigs with a community cafe.

 There is more excitement and motivation within our community than there has been for many years – Craigsbank remains a community where LIFE is celebrated, LOVE is affirmed and GRIEF and JOY are shared.